Detroit Pistons: Logos and uniforms

 After moving from Fort Wayne, to Detroit in 1957, the Pistons' uniforms remained largely unchanged for two decades, featuring the word "Pistons" in blue block lettering.
 In the 1978–79 season, the team featured a uniform with lightning bolts on the sides and in the wordmark on the front of the jerseys.
 The team discontinued the lightning bolt theme and returned to its classic block lettering and simple side panel pattern in 1981, staying with this look until 1996.
 That year, the Pistons changed their colors to teal, black, yellow and, red and unveiled a new logo with a horse's head and flaming mane.
-This color scheme lasted until 2001, when the team returned to the traditional red, white, and blue colors and a uniform pattern taking cues from the 1981–96 threads.
+This color scheme lasted until 2001, when the team returned to the traditional red, white, and blue colors and a uniform pattern taking cues from the 1981–1996 threads.
 The horse's head and flaming mane logo lasted until 2005, when the team switched to a more classic logo design.

 On May 16, 2017, the Pistons unveiled a new logo, which is a modernized version of the previous "Bad Boys" era logo used from 1979 to 1996.

 Mascot

 Hooper is the mascot of the Pistons.
 He is depicted as a horse wearing a Pistons jersey.
-The symbolism is, that like the pistons they are named after, the team produces horsepower, hence the equine mascot.
+The symbolism is, that like the pistons they are named after, the team produces horsepower.
 Hooper became a part of the team on November 1, 1996, replacing Sir Slam A Lot.

-Though Hooper was introduced during the "teal era" to coincide with the Pistons' new equestrian logo, his popularity as a mascot allowed him to remain a part of the team despite the Pistons returning to their previous colors and basketball logo only a few years later.
+Though Hooper was introduced during the teal era to coincide with the Pistons' original equestrian logo, his popularity allowed him to remain a part of the team, despite the horsepower theme being phased out in 2005.